Premier event for outdoor enthusiasts

 Recycling Stations.
-Besides
+Besides making

 monofilament fishing line appropriately.
 Monofilament fishing

 line can entangle and kill wildlife, and cause boat damage.

 Fishing line is not biodegradable and can remain in the environment

 for more than 600 years.
 Take advantage of shore-side facilities

 to properly dispose of trash, or

 recycle your fishing line.

 a Vessel Properly.
 Proper disposal

 boating.
 Because there are several environmental hazards associated

 with old vessels, including used oil, solvents and used batteries,

 it is important that all vessel owners properly dispose of their

 vessels at the appropriate time.
 There are

-several options for proper vessel disposal: Vessel
+several options for proper vessel disposal: Vessel Turn-In

 Program, donating, recycling and dismantling.